kiwicom/orbit/.github/ISSUE_TEMPLATE/new-component.md

 ## Functional specs

--- Describe what should be possible to do with this component, what types it use, what variation it does have
+-- Describe what should be possible to do with this component, what types it uses, what variation it has

 ## Storybook chapters